nimiCurtis/so101_ros2/README.md

   ${ISAACSIM_PATH}/isaac-sim.sh
   ```

+2. Load your ready-made usd file or use the provided example scene located at `src/so101_ros2/so101_description/usd/so101_new_calib.usd`.

-2. Launch in a second terminal the teleoperation pipeline connected to the Isaac transport topics:
+3. Launch in a second terminal the teleoperation pipeline connected to the Isaac transport topics:

   ```bash
   ros2 launch so101_bringup so101_teleoperate.launch.py mode:=isaac display:=true
   ```

-3. Start simulation.
+4. Start simulation.

 This reuses the teleoperation pipeline while switching the interfaces to the Isaac transport topics so you can stream demonstrations from the leader arm directly into the simulator using Isaac ROS2 Bridge.